-Cole Bryson Tucker...Is a 2014 graduate of Mountain Pointe (AZ) High School, where he hit .404 with eight doubles, four triples, five home runs and 30 RBI in 27 games as a senior...Was named a West All-Region first-team and Perfect Game second-team All-American in 2014...
-Led the 18U USA National team to a 2013 World Cup...Was committed to play baseball at the University of Arizona before signing with the Pirates...Was rated as the second-best high school player in Arizona by Baseball America prior to the 2014 draft...Signed by Pirates scout Mike Steele...Played on the same Diamondbacks elite team as Cody Bellinger growing up in Arizona...Also played against each other in high school.
+Cole Bryson Tucker...engaged to Vanessa...Is a 2014 graduate of Mountain Pointe (Ariz.)
+High School, where he hit .404 with eight doubles, four triples, five home runs and 30 RBI in 27 games as a senior...Was named a West All-Region first-team and Perfect Game second-team All-American in 2014...led the 18U USA National team to a 2013 World Cup...Was committed to play baseball at the University of Arizona before signing with the Pirates...Was rated as the second-best high school player in Arizona by Baseball America prior to the 2014 draft...Played on the same Diamondbacks elite team as Cody Bellinger growing up in Arizona...also played against each other in high school...His younger brother, Carson, was selected by Cleveland in the first round of the 2020 First-Year Player Draft (23rd pick overall)

 Entered season ranked by Baseball America as Pittsburgh's sixth-best prospect; was also tabbed as the "Best Athlete" and "Fastest Baserunner" in the Pirates system by the same publication...
 Began season with Triple-A Indianapolis, where he hit .333 (19-for-57) with three homers, seven RBI and five stolen bases in his first 13 games thru 4/19...Was tied for second among the International League leaders in hits and stolen bases when he was recalled by the Pirates on 4/20...Made his Major League debut as the leadoff batter and starter at shortstop on 4/20 vs. San Francisco; went 1-for-3 with a home run off Derek Holland...Became the first Pirate to homer in his debut since Starling Marte on 7/26/12...Collected an extra-base hit in each of his first three Major League games (a homer and two doubles); since 1913, only one other Pittsburgh player recorded at least one extra-base hit in each of his first three career games (shortstop Jack Wilson doubled in his first three big league games in 2001)...Started 14 straight games at shortstop thru 5/5 after being recalled...Hit a two-run homer in front of family and friends at Chase Field in Arizona on 5/14...Hit .152 (10-for-66) with five RBI in 24 games during the month of May...Was optioned back to Indianapolis on 6/8...Homered twice on 6/20 vs. Buffalo...Had a career-high four hits on 6/25 vs. Louisville...Made first career appearance at second base on 7/18...Was recalled on 8/16; walked with the bases loaded as a pinch hitter that night vs. Chicago to force in the tying run in the bottom of the ninth...Was optioned back to Indy on 8/18...Was recalled on 9/3...Hit .265 (9-for-34) with two doubles, three triples and three RBI in September...Produced a .327 batting average (16-for-49), six doubles, three triples and seven RBI over his last 24 Major League games, dating back to 5/29...Made 45 appearances (36 starts) at shortstop while playing with the Pirates...Hit .500 (11-for-22) while coming off the bench; went 5-for-11 with a double, two triples, two RBI, two walks and a .571 OBP as a pinch hitter.